augustosc/esp32_cpp_basic_library/Wifi/readme.md

 ## Example
 Download an example code from Wifi/examples folder in github.

+Set SSID and PASSWORD in menuconfig on "Example Configuration"

 If you choose the option BUILDING WITH COMPONENTS FROM GITHUB in idf_component.yml file inside main, the component will be automatically downloaded from github to the manage_components local folder.